webdevcody/collab-board-hathora/README.md

 1. The client requests the backend server for the session server instance url corresponding to a `roomId`
 2. The backend server queries the scheduler module and responds with the url (or 404 if not found)
-3. The client establishes a bi-directional connection with the session server instance
+3. The client establishes a bi-directional connection with the session server instance using the url

 ## Developing